A recent account from Olivia Omega, Camber Outdoors Director of Marketing & Communication and a challenge to overcome subconcious bias…

 I’ve been here for over an hour and a half.
 It begins to rain a little.
 Everyone starts to move under the awning.
 I think about how I’ll move too and make a little joke about Denver weather so the couple near me will laugh and the ice will finally be broken.
 I sit in the rain for a few minutes.
 I have a headwrap on so it’s cool.
 It stopped raining so I stayed outside.
 It started raining again.
 I don’t want to go inside.
 I’m alone out here now and oddly feel less isolated.
 But I have to pee.
 I don’t want to go inside, walk by eveyone and fake smile all the way to the restroom.
 I wondering if I can make it all way home.

 Here’s why I was intentional in not sharing the name of the restaurant.
 And why I choose action instead of anger.
 I’ve experienced ugly, toxic, racial hatred before.
 And this wasn’t it.
 This was America.
-This was implicit and subconcious bias.
+This was implicit and subconscious bias.
 I didn’t feel hated.
-I felt inconsequencial, insignificant, invisible and misunderstood.
+I felt inconsequential, insignificant, invisible, and misunderstood.
 What was happening here is happening everywhere.
 What am I going to do?
 Boycott everywhere?
 Your workplaces?
-Blast the airport and the King Soopers near Cherry Creek mall and the mall itself?
+Blast the airport and the King Soopers near Cherry Creek Mall and the mall itself?
 Send hate mail to my kid’s school?
 Tell all of you not to go to Union Station anymore?
 I will support businesses of color and establishments that welcome people of color, but I also won’t allow anyone to control where I go.
 I/we will be seen and I will be part of the solution.
 I refuse to add to the hatred that keeps us here.

 1. Challenge your assumptions!

-THE CHALLENGE: Say something friendly to someone you find yourself avoiding simply becuase of their appearance.
+THE CHALLENGE: Say something friendly to someone you find yourself avoiding simply because of their appearance.
 Today, I told the skinhead, “racist-looking” biker at the gas station with the “I’d rather be thrifting” shirt on that I loved it and loved thrifting.
 He smiled and said he appreciated the comment.
 I was scared (look up this week’s riots in Colorado Springs).
 It turned out cool.

 2. Acknowledge that differences exist